AlyceBrady/ramp/installation/INSTALL_DB.md

     depends on whether those accounts already have the relevant privileges.)
   - Set up virtual hosts in your web server's vhosts.conf file for the Ramp and/or Smart demos.
-The vhostExamples.conf file in this directory shows examples for both demos.
+The [INSTALL][install] document describes more fully how to do this.
+The `vhost-configs` directory contains files with examples for both demos.
   - Finally, from within the appropriate demo directory, log in to MySQL as root or another user with the ability to create new users and new databases, and run the appropriate Setup script.